 Four (04) Year MD Program

-The program is divided into two level
+The program is divided into two levels:

 - Basic Medical Sciences (BMS) and

-- Clinical Medicine (CM).
+- Clinical Medicine (CM)

-The last two (02) years of the program (05 semesters) consists of 80 weeks of mandatory clinical clerkships (rotations) alternating in the areas of: Internal Medicine, Surgery, Psychiatry, Emergency Medicine, Community Medicine, Trauma, Pediatrics and Obstetrics & Gynecology.
+The last two (02) years of the program (05 semesters) consist of 80 weeks of mandatory clinical clerkships (rotations) alternating in the areas of: Internal Medicine, Surgery, Psychiatry, Emergency Medicine, Community Medicine, Trauma, Pediatrics and Obstetrics & Gynecology.

 GMU students rotate thorough clerkships where they master the core knowledge and skills of each clinical discipline.
-Medical-decision making and clinical skills are taught, developed and assessed by rotating in hospital wards teams, in medical offices and meeting with senior clinical faculty preceptors who teach, assess and mentor their student charges.
+Medical-decision making and clinical skills are taught, developed and assessed by rotating in hospital ward teams, in medical offices and meeting with senior clinical faculty preceptors who teach, assess and mentor their student charges.

-Objectives of the Program in Medicine
+Objectives of the Medical Program

 To educate physicians who will: